Barbara Howard, BEd ’59

 Howard earned a Bachelor of Education at UBC in 1959 and she took a new path in education.
 Howard taught at Hastings, Henry Hudson, Lord Strathcona and Trafalgar elementary schools in a career spanning more than forty years.
-At Trafalgar, Howard worked with brilliant, but underperforming kids.
+At Trafalgar, Howard worked with kids who were brilliant but needed more stimulation and enrichment than was available in a regular classroom in order to reach their full potential.
 In a 2010 Burnaby Now interview, she recalls being told to do “anything” to keep the children stimulated.
 She had them plan day-trips, sent them to work with their fathers, and had them film movies.
 Her strategy seems to have worked; like Dr. Patricia Hoy of the UBC School of Music, many were later successful, earning advanced degrees.
 “The child,” Howard argued, “is more important than the curriculum.”

 In 2010, Howard was recognized by the Vancouver Park Board with a Remarkable Women Award for “her passionate dedication to inspire others to make a positive difference in their community.”
 She was inducted into both the Burnaby Sports Hall of Fame and the BC Sports Hall of Fame, and in 2013, received the Queen Elizabeth II Diamond Jubilee Medal.
 In 2015, she was welcomed as one of “The Legends” in the Canada Sports Hall of Fame.